 Manufacturing Australia (MA) is a CEO-led coalition of Australia's largest manufacturers.
-MA works with governments, business and community stakeholders to help the sector realise its potential.
-We propose and support practical policy measures to ensure Australian manufacturing remains internationally competitive.
+MA works with governments to help Australia’s manufacturing sector realise its potential.
+MA proposes and supports practical policy measures to ensure Australian manufacturing remains internationally competitive.

 MA does not support protectionism and believes that manufacturers should be wholly accountable for their own performance.
-Having overcome a myriad of external economic challenges in recent years, Australian manufacturers continue to operate at scale because they are efficient, well-managed and innovative businesses that have restructured and retooled to improve productivity and remain competitive.
+Having overcome a myriad of external economic challenges in recent years, MA members continue to operate at scale because they are efficient, well-managed and innovative businesses that have restructured and retooled to improve productivity and remain competitive.

-- Encouraging better regulations that help keep Australian manufacturing safe, productive and high quality, without placing unnecessary burden on businesses and raising the cost of doing business in Australia;
+- Encouraging better regulations that help keep Australian manufacturing safe, sustainable productive and high quality

-- Increasing productivity through innovation, research and development, modern and flexible workplaces and direct engagement between employees and employers;
+- Increasing productivity through innovation, research and development, modern and flexible workplaces.

-- Ensuring free trade is also fair trade by maintaining a strong anti-dumping system; and,
+- Ensuring free trade is also fair trade.

 - Regaining Australia’s competitive advantage of reliable, affordable and sustainable energy resources, and ensuring Australia meets its international emissions obligations while remaining globally competitive in trade exposed industries.